2,000 flights canceled in Denver as heavy snowstorm arrives

-DENVER (AP) - Nearly 2,000 flights have been canceled over the weekend at Denver International Airport as a major snowstorm strikes the region.
+DENVER (AP) - More than 2,000 flights have been canceled over the weekend at Denver International Airport as a major snowstorm strikes the region.

 The National Weather Service has issued a winter storm warning, saying it expects 18 to 24 inches (46-61 cm) of heavy, wet snow to fall in Denver and Boulder from Saturday afternoon through Sunday night.
 Some areas along the Front Range foothills were expected to receive up to 30 inches (76 cm).